wpf-001/gittest/readme.txt

 Git is a distributed version control system.
 Git is free software.
 Git is a mutable index called stage.
-Git tracks changes of files.
+Git tracks changesa of files.
+My boss still prefers SVN.